Tiffanyccchen/Interactive-User-Interface-of-a-NLP-System/README.md

 # Interactive User Interface of a NLP System
-This UI is for the ATS system I developed
+This UI is for the ATS system I developed.

 ## Introduction
 [The Demo Video](https://www.youtube.com/watch?v=I4NF0fCviHI)